-The Board of Trustees acts on behalf of the congregation aas the overall governing body of the church.
+The Board of Trustees acts on behalf of the congregation as the overall governing body of the church.
 The board is responsible for providing strategic leadership in the achievement of the church’s mission.
 Board members are elected to staggered three-year terms; three new board members are elected each year.
 The board meets monthly, on the third Wednesday of each month.
 Board meetings are generally open; members are welcome to attend and observe.

-|Yassara Antar Yassara became a member of MLUC in 2015, having longed searched for a non-denominational community centered around action.
-She has been active with Interfaith Hospitality Network (IHN), ushering, Small Group Ministry (SGM), AFE, and Worship Visuals in some capacity since joining the church.
-She received her undergraduate degree from Villanova University, her graduate degree from University of Pennsylvania, and is currently teaching Physics, and Prob/Stat.
-She is also presently back in graduate school working toward a STEM Endorsement at Immaculata University.
+Yassara became a member of MLUC in 2015, having longed searched for a non-denominational community centered around action.
+She has been active with the IHN, TAG, SGM, Adult OWL, Ushering, Worship Visuals, and various other teams since joining.
+Her bachelor’s degree is from Villanova University, her master’s degree is from University of Pennsylvania.
+She currently teaches all levels of Physics, and Prob/Stat.
+And has a STEM Ed.
+Endorsement from Immaculata University.
 When not doing church, Yassara loves learning, reading, arting, crafting, hiking, and volunteering.
-Some of her volunteerism includes: the Blind Dog Rescue Alliance, Conshohocken Environmental tree planting, Missionary Sisters of Charity soup kitchen (lasagna weekends only), Eldernet, and Subaru’s United By Blue water cleanup, to name a few.|
+Some of her volunteerism includes the Brandywine Valley SPCA, tree planting with anyone anywhere, Missionary Sisters of Charity, Eldernet, and Subaru’s United By Blue water cleanup.